Mountain railways of India: Kangra Valley Railway

-The Kangra Valley Railway is narrow-gauge railway and covers a distance of 163 km between Pathankot and Joginder Nagar, an area known for its nature and ancient Hindu shrines, in the sub-Himalayan region.
-The highest point on this line is at Ahju station at an elevation of 1291 m, and the terminus at Joginder Nagar is at 1189 m.
+The Kangra Valley Railway is narrow-gauge railway and covers a distance of 163.72 km between Pathankot in Punjab and Joginder Nagar in Himachal Pradesh in the sub-Himalayan region.
+The highest point on this line is at Ahju station at an elevation of 1291 m}.
+The construction of the line began in 1925, primarily to support a hydroelectric project.
+It opened for freight traffic on 1 December 1928, and later for passenger traffic from April 1929.
+The service faced disruptions during the Second World War and the construction of Pong Dam in the 1970s, but was restored later.